dansmyers/HonorsThesisGuide/README.md

 Include a title page with the project title, your name, etc.

-## The Document
+## Document Sections and Structure

-### Common Structures
+### Experimental Theses

-A common plan for a research thesis has the following sections:
+Many theses have the following sections:

 - Introduction
 - Literature Review